 Forcing entry to residential premises

 HCEOs are not permitted to force entry to residential premises unless they have permission from the court.
-There would need to be good cause for the court to permit this – we have some examples where we have been granted permission, which we will cover in a separate article.
+There would need to be good cause for the court to permit this.